Click here to view the July newsletter

 - Corporate Tax Rate: 0% on retained profits

-- 20% corporate tax only applies on distributed profits (dividends)
+- 22% corporate tax only applies on distributed profits (dividends)

-- No withholding tax on reinvested income
+- No withholding tax on outbound dividends and interests

 This encourages businesses to keep profits in the company, reinvest them, and grow sustainably without the friction of annual tax deductions.